-Our Halifax-area shark cage diving expeditions are based out of Sambro, a coastal fishing community southwest of Halifax.
+Our Halifax-area shark cage diving expeditions are based out of Sambro, a small coastal fishing community southwest of Halifax.
 For most visiting guests, the easiest plan is to stay in Halifax, enjoy the city, and build in time for classic Nova Scotia coastal sightseeing before or after your expedition.

 Whether you are coming for a weekend, a few extra days, or making Atlantic Shark Expeditions part of a longer Maritime vacation, Halifax is an ideal base for exploring oceanfront boardwalks, seafood restaurants, historic sites, beaches, lighthouses, and nearby South Shore communities.